 In essence, what Michael is saying is that the digital world offers a new way of relating but is still based on Lacan’s theory of signifiers and the signified (that the digital world is based on our lived physical experience).

 However let us pause at the notions of the Trojan horses by which new digital enterprisers slip into reality.
-This quote is taken from a piece of the future of books and publishing but I think it gives us an insight into the way the digital world is shaping our interpretation of the physical world.

 I want us to think about the wealth of new technological evolution in our lives.
 Over the Christmas break, I watched a lot of TV and films in different formats, HD SD, 3D.
 So much choice of which I relish, and yet something became present while I was watching.
 It was overly real, overly rich.
-I was enthralled in the visual imagery, lost in its 4k better than real life, hyper realness.

-Better than Real Life
+Better than reality?

 Let us pause here for a moment and think about the statements.
 The statement better than real life, 4k, or any other imagery marketing speak that is cooked up by technology makers.
 Thinking back to Lacan, many are using the visual objects from the better than real life digital reality to create signifiers which we use in our SD physical world.
 I have focused on TV and film but this type of hyper imagery is all around us, on are smart phones, on the internet, while looking for a flat, buying a car, we are creating unrealistic imagery of worldly objects by experiencing them first via the digital reality, before experiencing them in the physical world.